gretatay/hello-world/README.md

 # hello-world
-This is the short description
+This is the short description which I can edit apparently